 10. Visit Dole Plantation

 Easily accessible by car or by taking TheBus (and we all know that kids love a bus ride!
 BONUS that kids ride free and Adults are only $2.50) spend a few hours at the Dole Plantation.
 Take the 20 minute train ride and learn about the pineapple industry in Hawaii and take your children for a run in the “World’s Largest” Maze (stroller friendly for off road type strollers like the BOB) Don’t leave before you grab a DoleWhip ice cream!
 They also have great food if you go for lunch; we enjoyed the Kalua Pig Quesadillas and the kid’s chicken nuggets!
+You can also use the Oahu Go Card for the Maze at the Dole Plantation!

 Want more ideas?
 Check out some ideas from Barbara at Jet-Settera here!